-No. You are welcome to bring your own fishing gear or may hire fishing rods from the kiosk @ $5 per rod per day.
-This includes tackle.
-Crab pots may be hired @ $5 per pot per day.
-Bait and ice may be purchased at the kiosk before departure as we have an extensive range of live, fresh and frozen bait.
+No. You are welcome to bring your own fishing gear or may hire fishing rods from the kiosk @ $5 per rod per day including tackle.
+No crab pots are allowed on the houseboat and tender.
+Bait and ice may be purchased at the kiosk before departure as we have an extensive range of bait.

-You can also purchase bait and ice at Bongaree, Bellara, Toorbul & Donnybrook as well.
+You can also purchase bait and ice at Bongaree, Bellara, Toorbul & Donnybrook.

-A fishing knife, bait board and fishing bucket is supplied.
+A fishing knife, cast net, landing net, gaff hooks, bait board and fishing bucket is supplied.

-What Species of Fish will we catch in the Passage?
+What Species of Fish are typically caught in the Passage?

 There are a range of different species of fish caught in the Passage.
-The main species are summer & winter Whiting, Bream, Flathead, Snapper, Moses Perch, Tailor, Pike, Tusk Fish, Soul, Flounder, Jewfish, and shovel nose sharks.
+The main species are summer & winter Whiting, Bream, Flathead, Snapper, Parrot, Mangrove Jack, Moses Perch, Tailor, Pike, Tusk Fish, Soul, Flounder, Jewfish, and shovel nose sharks.
 Mud crabs and sand crabs are also readily caught.

-Pelagics such as Mac Tuna, Northern Bluefin Tuna, as well as school & Spotted Mackeral are commonly caught in Moreton Bay.
+Pelagics such as Mac Tuna, Northern Bluefin Tuna, as well as school & Spotted Mackerel are commonly caught in Moreton Bay.